custom-computing-ic/fastc/doc/reports/interim/report.md

 The example illustrates the additional types we introduce as extensions to C99.
 These are meant to simplify the language and make it more expressive as well as provide additional verification and optimisation mechanisms (e.g. type safety).
-Maintaining compatibility with C99 simplifies the kernel simulation flow as discussed below.

 ## Implementation